-Whether you pass off the housing search to your medical staffing company or take the research into your own hands for your traveling assignment, you need to know where you're laying your head at night.
+Whether you entrust the housing search to your medical staffing company or take research for your allied or travel nurse assignment into your own hands, you need to know where you're laying your head at night.
 Finding temporary housing as a medical traveler can get stressful without the right info or resources to navigate.
 We've broken down the main travel housing concerns, so you can find your temporary home with ease.

 Is furnished housing worth it?

-Furnished housing can be a lifesaver when you're looking at a short-term place for one assignment.
+Fully furnished housing can be a lifesaver when you're looking at short-term housing for one allied or travel nurse assignment.
 Why would you want to sit in a lawn chair in an empty apartment, surrounded by echoing walls?
-On the other hand, why buy furniture for something temporary?
-Furnished housing is pretty much the norm for medical travelers on assignment these days.
-Corporate housing options are also a good go-to, since they specialize in the types of housing you’re looking for and vacation rental sites.
-Some great options for those are Airbnb, VRBO, HomeAway, FlipKey and CHBO.
+On the other hand, why buy furniture for temporary lodging?

-Pets are like family, so naturally you want to bring your furry travel buddy.
-Pet friendly housing for travelers is a top request among traveling medical professionals, but just like renting a year-round, permanent home, there can sometimes be restrictions on your canine or feline pal.
-A lot of housing search sites will have a “pet-friendly” filter to search by and have housing with pets in mind, like Abodo, Bring Fido, MyApartmentMap, My New Place, and People With Pets.
-Additionally, there are some steps you can take to ensure you lock down your pet friendly housing:
+Pets are like family, so naturally, you want to bring your furry travel buddy along.
+Pet-friendly agency housing for allied and travel nurses is a top request among traveling medical professionals, but just like renting a year-round, permanent home, there can sometimes be restrictions on your canine or feline pal.

 Read your lease

 Lease agreements should outline how soon you need to give notice, and you can ask the landlord or property owner to give you an exact date at the time of move-in, just to be sure there is no discrepancy.
 This ensures you don't “break your lease” through improper notice.